 An easy and flavourful meal that’s not too spicy!

 Toasted cashews provide amazing texture and flavour in this simple, creamy curry sauce.
 Many people think of curry dishes as always being very hot, but Thai curry paste actually comes in varying intensities and this dish is an ideal one to be made with mild curry paste, making it delicious but not too spicy.
 While it’s already pretty easy to make, to speed things up, you can cube the chicken so it will cook faster.
 Also note that the cashew curry sauce can be prepared up to 48 hours ahead of time.
+If you prefer, you can substitute a cubed block of extra-firm tofu for the chicken (following the same instructions but reducing the cooking time).
 I have recently become a big fan of Thai Hom Mali (also known as Thai Jasmine rice) and find it’s an ideal accompaniment for dishes like this.
 Basmati rice would be a good (though slightly less flavourful) alternative.
-If you prefer, you can substitute a cubed block of extra-firm tofu for the chicken (following the same instructions but reducing the cooking time) or 24 large, peeled shrimp (omit the searing step – just add the shrimp to the sautéed onions and squash along with the sauce and broth; cook just until both squash and shrimp are tender).

 - 1 cup (150 g) roasted, salted cashews, divided

 - 1/3 cup (90 mL) plain yogurt (regular or lactose-free)

 - 1/4 cup (5 g) roughly chopped cilantro

 - 1 tbsp (7 g) chopped fresh peeled ginger root